sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 ~~~

 Both the request class and the response class belong to the same type of messages.
 You can directly introduce them with using.
-Note that both the request and the response can be constructed with no arguments.
-In other words, you must provide a constructor with no arguments or no user-defined constructors.
+Note that both the request and the response can be constructed without parameters.
+In other words, you must provide a constructor without parameters or no constructor.
+In addition, the response object may be destroyed and reconstruct during communication if retrial occurs, therefore it should be a RAII class, otherwise things will be complicated).
-[message.cc](../tutorial/tutorial-10-user_defined_protocol/message.cc) contains the implementation of **encode** and **append**:
+[message.cc](/tutorial/tutorial-10-user_defined_protocol/message.cc) contains the implementation of encode and append:

 ~~~cpp
 namespace protocol